qmk/qmk_firmware/keyboards/eyeohdesigns/s50/readme.md

 ## Step 6:  Mount switches to plate then solder to PCB

+Did you complete Step 5?
+Are you sure?
+Take another look!
+Okay.
 Snap one switch into the plate, then solder it.
 Next, place each switch into the plate.
 The pins should fall into place on the PCB with no problem.
 Once all your switches are in, solder them in place.

 ## Step 7:  Place then solder LEDs